 The resources that we recommend most highly vary by language.
 For a list of our favorites for the language you’re learning, select it from the table below.

-Word Dive’s claim of being able to take a user from beginner to fluent in just three months with their app is dubious.
+I’ve come away from this with the feeling that Word Dive’s claim of being able to take a user from beginner to fluent in just three months with their app is dubious.
 If it was credible, the three-month price would be a steal for fluency.

 That said, I think Word Dive has a place for language learners looking for a convenient way to get efficient practice with vocabulary and some grammar points.
 The spaced repetition algorithm they use makes your study time effective, and the interface makes progressing through the material fun.